hdowens/projeul_sols/README.md

 **q71**- By listing the set of reduced proper fractions for d ≤ 1,000,000 in ascending order of size, find the numerator of the fraction immediately to the left of 3/7.
 I used a Farey sequence to get the answer to this.

+**q70** - Find the value of n, 1 < n < 107, for which φ(n) is a permutation of n and the ratio n/φ(n) produces a minimum.
+I brute forced initially, but it was so slow (10ish min) so it needed to be optimised.
+Explanation of code in comments.

 **q69** - Find the value of n ≤ 1,000,000 for which n/φ(n) is a maximum.
 Phi(n) being Euler's totient function.

 **q65** - Find the sum of digits in the numerator of the 100th convergent of the continued fraction for Euler's constant.